Show All Answers

-No. Crimes should be reported by calling 9-1-1.
-However in certain cases where the victim lives out of the area, we may accept a written report from another police agency or allow the victim to complete a courtesy incident report.
-Please call our Investigations Division at (407) 571-8270 to determine if you are eligible to complete a Courtesy Incident Report.
+Crimes should be reported by calling 9-1-1.
+However, in certain cases where the victim lives out of the area, we may accept a written report from another police agency or allow the victim to complete an online report.
+To learn more, visit the Online Reporting webpage.

 Learn more about bias-based policing.

 The Federal Emergency Management Agency governs the designation of flood zones also known as Special Flood Hazard Areas (SFHA).
 SFHAs within the City are identified on Flood Insurance Rate Map (FIRM) issued by FEMA.
 In September 2007, after a community map modernization process, new FIRMs were issued for the City of Altamonte Springs.
 These maps can be accessed three ways:

 The Map Service Center website can be difficult to navigate.
 City personnel are available to assist you with using this website or providing mapping information to you.
 Please call (407) 571-8331 for assistance.

 A watering exemption for new sod, large planting areas or trees and shrubs can be obtained by calling (407) 571-8587 or (407) 571-8340 or completing the Irrigation Variance Form.
 The 60-day exemption allows irrigation every day for the first 30 days and then every other day for the remaining 30 days.

 If you do not use reclaimed water for irrigation, watering days are determined by the St. John’s River Water Management District and are reduced to one day a week during Eastern Standard Time.
 Please see the Irrigation Schedule on the SJRWMD website.